renderedtext/semaphore-docs-new/source/docs/manually-triggerring-an-automatic-deploy.md

 <img src="/docs/assets/img/how-to-trigger-an-automatic-deploy/click-deploy.png" class="img-bordered-padding img-responsive">

 You can edit your deploy message by clicking on it.
-After you've done typing your message, click Save.
+After you've finished typing your message, click Save.
 Now you and your team members can read a more descriptive message about what you deployed.

 <img src="/docs/assets/img/how-to-trigger-an-automatic-deploy/edit-deploy-message.png" class="img-bordered-padding img-responsive">